Eighth Army (United Kingdom): Background

-The Suez Canal, located in Egypt, was seen as a vital throughway of the British Empire linking Britain with its colonial possessions in the east, especially British India.
+The Suez Canal in Egypt, was seen as a vital link of the British Empire connecting Britain with its colonial possessions in the Far East, especially British India.
 It also held economic and prestigious importance.
 To maintain this, Egypt was occupied in 1882 and a protectorate was subsequently established.
-During the inter-war period, the Middle East and the canal gained further importance as oil production expanded, in addition to the development of aerial links between Britain and British India.
-In 1935, British policy shifted to view Italy as the principle threat towards British interests in the Middle East, following the Italian military build-up and invasion of Ethiopia and their colonial ambitions.
-The Anglo-Egyptian treaty of 1936 followed before tensions simmered with a joint declaration, on 2 January 1937, by Italy and Britain to maintain the status quo around the Mediterranean.
-However, relations quickly deteriorated and British reinforcements started to be moved into Egypt.
-Troops were dispatched to Mersa Matruh, 170 mi west of Alexandria in the Western Desert, to be in a position to protect Egypt from a potential Italian invasion, from their libyan colony.
+During the inter-war period, the Middle East and the canal gained further importance as oil production expanded and as aerial links between Britain and British India were developed.
+In 1935, British policy shifted to view Italy as the principal threat towards British interests in the Middle East, due to their colonial ambitions as well as their military build-up and the Second Italo-Ethiopian War.
+The Anglo-Egyptian treaty of 1936 followed, before tensions simmered with a joint declaration, on 2 January 1937, by Italy and Britain to maintain the status quo around the Mediterranean.
+Relations quickly deteriorated and British reinforcements were dispatched to Egypt.
+Troops were moved from near Cairo and from the canal zone to Mersa Matruh, 170 mi west of Alexandria in the Western Desert, to be in a position to protect Egypt from an Italian invasion from their Libyan colony.